luisguve/strapi-ratings-client/README.md

 `apiURL` is the URL of your running Strapi application and this property is *required*.

-Then you can place the `Reviews` component anywhere in your app to load and render the reviews and `ReviewForm` to render a input for posting reviews.
+You can place the `Reviews` component anywhere in your app to load and render the reviews and `ReviewForm` to render a input for posting reviews.

+The only requirement is that the component that renders `Reviews` and `ReviewForm` *must* be nested into the provider.
+In the example above, `App` can render `Reviews` and `ReviewForm`, but if the `ReviewsProvider` is rendered in `App`, this component would not be able to render `Reviews` and `ReviewForm`.

 Here's how the interface looks like: